PioneeringTechLab/laravel-support/README.md

 # Laravel Support Package
 Composer package for Laravel 5.0 and above to allow for feedback and support requests within an application.

-This package adds the ability to accept support requests out of the box with minimal code updates.
+This package adds the ability to accept feedback and support submissions out of the box with minimal code updates.
 Information about the currently-authenticated user will also be included with the messages.

 MySQL database functionality is enabled by default to promote storage and persistence of messages that are sent out.
 This functionality is optional, however, so this package does not require a database in order to perform the sending of requests.